readium/readium-lcp-server/README.md

 Private functionalities (authentication required) are:
 * Be notified of the generation of a new license
 * Filter licenses by count of registered devices
-* List all registered devices for a given licence
+* List all registered devices for a given license
 * Revoke or cancel a license

 ## [frontend]